-Continuing AMC's original mission statement of 1876 "to explore the mountains of New England and adjacent regions, both for scientific and artistic purposes", today AMC's research focuses on causes of and changes to the Northeast's sub-alpine forest and alpine plant communities.
-AMC is examining the resistance and resiliency of these ecosystems to climate change and air pollution.
-Research is done collaboratively with partner universities and organizations from Baxter State Park in ME to NY's Adirondacks.
-AMC's Joe Dodge had the insight to initiate daily weather measurements in the 1930's on Mount Washington's summit, the origin of the Mount Washington Observatory, and at AMC's Pinkham Notch, NH facility.
-Today these are some of the best long-term climate data sets for mountains in the world, and important tool AMC now uses to study climatic trends and their impact on northeastern mountain ecosystems.
+AMC's climate research focuses on causes of and changes to the Northeast's sub-alpine forest and alpine plant communities.
+AMC is examining the apparent resistance and resiliency of these ecosystems to climate change and air pollution.
+Research is done collaboratively with partner universities and other research oriented organizations like the Mount Washington Observatory.
+AMC's Joe Dodge had the insight to initiate daily weather measurements in the 1930's on Mount Washington's summit and at Pinkham Notch.
+Today these are some of the best long-term climate data sets for mountains in the world, and important tool for studying climatic trends and their impact on northeastern mountain ecosystems.

-- Pinkham Notch, NH snow melt timing is trending about 2 weeks earlier today since the 1930s, while the timing of when snow leaves Mount Washington's summit has not changed.
+In New Hampshire's Pinkham Notch, snow melt is occurring 2 weeks earlier today than in the 1930s, while the timing of snow melt on Mount Washington's summit has not changed.

-- Over the last 80 years Mount Washington's summit and Pinkham Notch, NH have warmed.
-Presidential Range, NH alpine plants are flowering earlier since the 1930s, but only by 1 – 2 days, unlike at lower elevations where flowering has advanced by weeks.
+Over the last 80 years Mount Washington's summit and Pinkham Notch have warmed.
+Alpine plants in new Hampshire's Presidential Range are flowering earlier than in the 1930s, but only by 1 -2 days.
+At lower elevations flowering has advanced by weeks.
 (Kimball et al., 2014)

-- Mount Washington's summit has a climate record that only partially follows lower elevations.
+Mount Washington's summit has a climate record that only partially follows lower elevations.
 Daily solar heating and cooling cycles stratify (separate) air masses with elevation, exposing higher elevations to different air masses on a daily basis.
-This is why mountain tops may experience more long distant air pollutants (acidic rain and cloud, ozone, etc.) than lower elevations.
+This is why mountain tops may experience more long distance air pollutants (acidic rain and cloud, ozone) than lower elevations.
 Moist air masses are forced upwards by mountains, causing clouds to form.
 Mount Washington is one of the cloudiest places in the world.

 Murray, Kimball, et al. (2009).
 A 16-year comparison of fine particle and aerosol strong acidity at the interface zone (1,540 m) and within (452 m) the planetary boundary layer of the Great Gulf and Presidential-Dry River Class I Wildernesses on the Presidential Range, New Hampshire USA.
 Atmospheric Environment